neotoma/personal-server/README.md

 With [Grunt](gruntjs.com) installed in addition to establishing your environment and data accordingly per the instructions above, you can run any of the following scripts to help with development and deployment:

-- `grunt dev`: Runs the server and automatically reloads it when code changes are made during development
+- `grunt dev`: Runs the app and automatically reloads it when code changes are made during development
 - `grunt deploy-data`: Deploys the data directory remotely.
-Running this script is highly recommended before deploying and running the server itself remotely.
+Running this script is highly recommended before deploying and running the app itself remotely.
-- `grunt deploy`: Deploys the server remotely, runs `npm install` to ensure any new dependencies are loaded there, and either starts or restarts the server remotely with [forever](https://github.com/foreverjs/forever).
+- `grunt deploy`: Deploys environment and certificate file dependencies, deploys the app, runs `npm install` remotely to ensure any new dependencies are installed, and either starts or restarts the app remotely with [forever](https://github.com/foreverjs/forever).
 Ensure that Node with NPM and forever are installed remotely before running this script.
+- `grunt deploy-dependencies`: Deploys environment and certificate file dependencies
+- `grunt deploy-app`: Deploys the app, runs `npm install` remotely to ensure any new dependencies are installed, and either starts or restarts the app remotely with forever.